drupalprojects/bamboo/README.txt

 theme so unfortunately support cannot be offered through the issue queue for things like this.

+- Local CSS
+Choose to enable local.css file within the theme folder.

-- local.css
+- Custom Path CSS
-Check the box for local.css if you have copied or renamed local.sample.css to local.css.
+ Define a custom path for your own css file to use with the theme.

 - Tertiary Menus
 There is a theme setting checkbox if you will be using tertiary menus.